mobius-network/slate/source/index.html.md

 The primary data structure of the Mobius DApp Store are Stellar [Accounts](#accounts).
 Every user and [application](#application) require an account.
 A user can login to the DApp Store with a Mobius Wallet, or by creating one.
-To create a Mobius wallet, we give you a Mnemonic Phrase (24 words) for the secret seed.
-3 XLM is required to cover transaction and Mobius account creation fees.
+To create a Mobius wallet, we give the user a Mnemonic Phrase (24 words), from which an infinite number of accounts can be generated.
+3 XLM is required to cover Stellar's minimum account balance and transaction fees.

-For every application used, an unique application specific account is created where the user can deposit MOBI for use within the application.
+For every application used, an unique application-specific account is generated from the user's Mnemonic Phrase where the user can deposit MOBI for use within the application.
 The application's public key is added as a cosigner in order to access the MOBI.
 For the first use, after creating the account, a challenge transaction is signed